 Roy Mercon attempted what no photographer had done before; his groundbreaking discoveries as a photography andfilm student at Burlington College have caused the recently graduated Alum to uncover mediums others have not yet begun to experiment with before in the photography industry.
 Now what you may ask could this newfound technique be?
 Well, in simple terms Mercon is known for his fearless act when combining high dynamic range photography with time lapse photography.

 Imagine graduating from college and having famous figures in the directing industry swarming at the chance to hire you.
 Well, for Mark Covino and Jeff Howlett, that dream became a reality.
 The two beat the odds of post-graduation blues spent working at a local restaurant bussing tables.
 Covino and Howlett took their education and hit the ground running with ideas for a film that would inspire people; “A Band Called Death” was born from this determination.

-Burlington College is a small, private creative arts institution located in Burlington, Vermont.
+Burlington College is a small, creative, private liberal arts institution located in Burlington, Vermont.
 Located on the shore of Lake Champlain, the College has been recognized as having the most free-spirited students in one of the healthiest states in the country.

 The College offers Associate, Bachelor of Arts and Bachelor of Fine Arts degrees, as well as an Individualized Master’s degree program, and several professional certificate programs.